OSCE urges Vatican to withdraw charges against journalists

-VIENNA (Reuters) - The Vatican should withdraw criminal charges against two journalists who wrote books accusing it of corruption, the Organization for Security and Cooperation in Europe (OSCE) said on Monday, invoking press freedom.
+VIENNA, Nov 23 (Reuters) - The Vatican should withdraw criminal charges against two journalists who wrote books accusing it of corruption, the Organisation for Security and Cooperation in Europe (OSCE) said on Monday, invoking press freedom.

 The Vatican on Saturday ordered five people, including two Italian journalists, to stand trial for leaking and publishing secret documents, in the latest development in a scandal which is rocking the papacy.